15 Sep 101 Sympathy Messages: What To Write In Your Sympathy Card

-Find tips, inspiration and over 100 sympathy card messages and examples to get ideas for writing your own heartfelt condolence note.
+Discover writing tips, inspiration and over 100 sympathy card messages and examples to get ideas for writing your own thoughtful, heartfelt condolence note.

 Finding the right words to put in a sympathy card is never easy.
 In truth, there is no perfect way to say you are sorry for their loss and nothing you can say or do will help heal their grief.
 What matters most is your thoughtfulness, kindness, and empathy, which you can show by offering your support and sending a meaningful sympathy card straight from the heart.

-Earlier this year, I found myself in this exact situation – not being able to find the words to express my heartache and sympathy to a friend who lost her spouse.
+A few years ago, I found myself in this exact situation – not being able to find the words to express my heartache and sympathy to a friend who lost her spouse.
 I sat there staring at a blank piece of paper for what seemed like forever.
 Then I began to look at sympathy card examples to find some ideas so I could formulate my own message, which I wanted to be warm, friendly, and comforting.
 I did not want a generic message, nor did I want to sound formal or distant; I also did not want my message to imply that I knew what she was going through.
 I simply wanted her to know that I was there for her.
-And this is where the idea for this list came from.

-This list of 101 sympathy messages for loss of parents, grandparents, significant others, friends, siblings and more is simply meant to offer you with specific sympathy card examples and ideas to help you get inspired.
+This list of over 100 sympathy messages for loss of parents, grandparents, significant others, friends, siblings and more is simply meant to offer you with specific sympathy card examples and ideas to help you get inspired.

-But before you decide on what to put in your card, it is also important to remember what to avoid when crafting your heartfelt message.
-Below you’ll find some tips on what to say — and what not to say — in your personal sympathy message.
+But before you decide on what to put in your card, it is also important to remember what to avoid when crafting your condolences.
+Below you’ll find some writing tips on what to say — and what not to say — in your personal sympathy message.